You can now add and configure table visualizations in your Stories!

 Add a grand total to your table

-When your table has hierarchies and at least one aggregation set, you can add a grand total row to it.
+When your table has hierarchies, you can add a grand total row to your table if it’s ungrouped (i.e., flat) or grouped.

 Note: Grand total rows are currently unavailable for tables that do not have hierarchies configured.